Introduction

 Design Environment

-Ultimate Forms deeply integrates into your SharePoint, you design your forms directly in your browser by simply clicking the Design with Ultimate Forms button on the List ribbon.
+Ultimate Forms deeply integrates into your SharePoint, you design your forms directly in your browser by simply clicking the Design button on the list toolbar.
 Given necessary permissions, any user can design forms, from anywhere, no tools required.

 InfoPath is actually a client application, you must purchase and install on your own computer, without it you can modify any forms (although the end users don't need the application, InfoPath Forms Services will convert the InfoPath form into a browser-based form on the fly).